 early 13c., from Anglo-French bascat; of obscure origin despite much speculation.
 On one theory, it is from Latin bascauda "kettle, table-vessel," said by the Roman poet Martial to be from Celtic British and perhaps cognate with Latin fascis "bundle, faggot," in which case it probably originally meant "wicker basket."
 But OED frowns on this, and there is no evidence of such a word in Celtic unless later words in Irish and Welsh, sometimes counted as borrowings from English, are original.
-As "a goal in the game of basketball," 1892; as "a score in basketball, by 1907.
+As "a goal in the game of basketball," 1892; as "a score in basketball," by 1898.

 Web design and development by MaoningTech.